projectweekend/Pi-Camera-Time-Lapse/README.md

 rotation: 0
 ~~~

-Each of the configurable options in the job file correspond to a setting in the [picamera.PiCamera](http://picamera.readthedocs.org/en/latest/api.html#picamera.PiCamera) object.
-For more detailed info on each please see the PiCamera documentation.
+Each of the configurable options in the job file corresponds to a setting in the [picamera.PiCamera](http://picamera.readthedocs.org/en/latest/api.html#picamera.PiCamera) object.